-If you’d like to go the web conferencing we recommend that you keep things simple and establish guidelines for participating.
+If you’d like to use web conferencing, we recommend that you keep things simple and establish guidelines for participating.
 We would also recommend setting up a practice/training session with ITG ahead of time so that you are comfortable using the platform.

 Adobe Connect is a web conferencing platform that consists of a virtual meeting room where you can present and communicate with others synchronously.
 Features include real-time video, text chat, document sharing, collaborative editing, polling, desktop sharing, and recording of sessions.
 Faculty should email email@example.com to request a Connect meeting room.

-Hangouts is a set of video conferencing and group chat tools within Google Apps at Emerson.
-You can hangout with up to 15 users in a video call, or up to 100 in a group chat, via any device with a webcam.
+Hangouts is a set of video conferencing and group chat tools within G Suite for Education.
+You can hangout with up to 15 users in a video call via any device with a webcam, or up to 100 in a group chat.

 For best results, use Chrome and follow these steps:

-Go to Google Apps @ Emerson and sign-in.
+Go to G Suite for Education @ Emerson and sign-in.